There is so much advice about what to pack on a Disney cruise that you may have missed the fact that some items are prohibited.

 “Bicycles, scooters, skateboards, hoverboards, inline & roller skates, any footwear with wheels (i.e. Heely’s type shoes) and Segways, or other wheeled mobility devices with less than 3 wheels and devices that cannot maintain stability and balance when stopped, unpowered or unoccupied.
 Training wheels or similar modifications are not permitted”.

-I can’t imagine why someone would want to take their roller skates on board, but don’t be tempted by footwear with shoes.
+I can’t imagine why someone would want to take their roller skates on board, but don’t be tempted by footwear with wheels.
 This is prohibited.

 Ice Chests and Coolers

-This is one which needs looking at more closely as not all ice chests and coolers are prohibited on a Disney cruise.
-Disney cruise lines does allow”
+This is one that needs looking at more closely as not all ice chests and coolers are prohibited on a Disney cruise.

 “Coolers no larger than 12″ x 12″ x 12″ [30.5cm x 30.5cm x 30.5cm], as carry-on luggage only for storing medications, baby food or items related to dietary restrictions only”.